 RSM 323 Program Planning in Recreation (3) F, Sp.
 Basic principles and practices in planning recreation programs in a variety of settings.
-Prerequisite: A grade of C or better in both RSM220 and RSM300.
+Prerequisite: A grade of C or better in RSM220.

 RSM 325 Recreation Law for the Practitioner (2) F, Sp.
 This course is designed to assist individuals in developing a "safety conscious" attitude toward leisure programming and to learn procedures that will aid them in risk management -- planning to reduce the incidence of injuries/lawsuits.